FAQs - On Campus

 We encourage you to explore these financial aid resources:

 - College of Engineering merit-based fellowships, partial tuition scholarships, and grader positions.
-You can find a listing of fellowships and scholarships here.
+You can find a listing of fellowships and scholarships here: Financial Aid for M.Eng.
+Students website.

 - College of Engineering Special Awards, including the Lester B. Knight Scholarship (up to $40,000) available to highly qualified students who intend to pursue both an M.Eng. and an M.B.A. at Cornell University.
-More information is available here.
+More information is available on the Lester B. Knight M.Eng./MBA Scholarship webpage.

 - Federally funded loans available to Cornell graduate students through the Graduate School.